Anesthesiology Interest Group

 Scholarly projects take a variety of forms.
 Some students select traditional laboratory-based or clinical research experiences, while others opt for less obvious choices, like developing and supporting a hypothesis concerning new and innovative ways to provide adequate health care for the uninsured/underinsured.
 Many students initiate their scholarly project by pursuing a summer research program while others might take a year off to pursue an intensive research program at Pitt or elsewhere.
 Students can select a project that complements their individual aspirations.
 Some might find the experience rewarding enough to consider a career as a physician-scientist.
 The goal in every case, however, is to enhance their ability to think independently, critically, and creatively and, thereby, become better equipped to practice medicine in the 21st century.

-For more information on opportunities in the Department of Anesthesiology, please contact Dr. Michael Mangione.
+For more information on opportunities in the Department of Anesthesiology and Perioperative Medicine, please contact Dr. William McIvor.

 Medical Student Research Training